Imports & setup

 <class 'spacy.tokens.morphanalysis.MorphAnalysis'>

 As noted above, the mophological tags are POS-specific.
 LatinCy uses a limited set of morphological keys based on the UD treebanks.
-Moreover, with respect to the tag values, one specific adjustment that has been made from the UD treebanks is that for verbs LatinCy uses the six “traditional” tense values, i.e. present, imperfect, future, perfect, pluperfect, and future perfect.
+Moreover, with respect to the tag values, one specific adjustment that has been made from the UD treebanks is that for verbs LatinCy can return the six “traditional” tense values, i.e. present, imperfect, future, perfect, pluperfect, and future perfect.
+These are mapped to the custom Token attributes by the ‘remorpher’ component and stored in the ._.remorph attribute.

 import tabulate